bret-knight87/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+    Document Object Model.
+An object representation of the HTML elements of a webpage.
+Gives us an interface that we can interact with and manipulate the page.

 2. What is an event?

+    Something that happens when the user does something.
+A click, scroll, mouse enter, copy, drag, keydown, etc.

 3. What is an event listener?

+    A function that fires when the user preforms an event that we tell it to watch for.

 4. Why would we convert a NodeList into an Array?

+    So that we can use array methods like .map and .forEach.

 5. What is a component?

+    A component is made of several parts: HTML, CSS, or JavaScript brought together for reuse in a website or application.

 ### Git Set up